bieri2/bieri-et-al-2024-EGU-GMD/README.md

-# HRLDAS/Noah-MP version 4.5 release
+# fd (free drainage)

-This branch is to archive the HRLDAS/Noah-MP version 4.5 release, which is consistent with the Noah-MP code released in WRF version 4.5.
+This branch includes a free drainage configuration of HRLDAS/Noah-MP in which the GENPARM.TBL slope parameter is set to 1.0.